 Default points awarded

-If you chose to set a default point when students are absent, this will automatically assign this for any students with a planned absence.
-Lazar Allery below has been automatically assigned 0.
+- If you chose to set a default point when students are absent, this will automatically assign this for any students with a planned absence.
+The student below has been automatically assigned 0.

-If you amend the attendance mark (such as from Absent to Late), the engagement score will also be updated.
-Here you can see Cordy Burberry's mark has been changed from Absent to Late.
+- If you amend the attendance mark (such as from Absent to Late), the engagement score will also be updated.

 Updating engagement during or at the end of the lesson